Connect with us

 Inter Populum is dedicated to maintaining the highest standards of publication ethics.
 We expect all stakeholders, including authors, reviewers, and editors, to uphold integrity in research and scholarly communication, including preventing plagiarism, ensuring proper authorship attribution, disclosing conflicts of interest, obtaining permissions for copyrighted material, maintaining confidentiality, and promptly addressing errors or misconduct.

-Copyright Policy
+Copyright Policy & Editorial Independence

 Publication Frequency

-Inter Populum is published once a year in print (ISSN: 2329-6151), and twice a year online (ISSN: 2372-2657).
+Inter Populum is published once annually in print (ISSN: 2329-6151) and twice annually online (ISSN: 2372-2657).

 Masthead